matias-ceau/scripts/docs/scripts/update_env.xsh.md

 ### Notes

-- Ensure that your API keys are set in the environment prior to running this script for it to work effectively.
+- Ensure that your environment variable names are consistently suffixed with `API_KEY` for them to be captured by the script.
-- The script will overwrite the `.env` file, so ensure backup if previous content is needed.
+- The script will overwrite the existing `.env` file, so use caution to avoid losing important data.

-> **Critique**:
+> **Critique:**
-> - The script lacks error handling; if the `.env` file cannot be opened (e.g., due to permissions), it will throw an unhandled exception.
-Consider adding a try-except block around the file operations to gracefully handle such cases.
-> - It could include logging to indicate success or failure of the operation, which would be beneficial for debugging and usage confirmation.
+> The script lacks error handling, which can lead to issues if the file cannot be opened for writing or if there are no API keys found in the environment.
+It could also be improved by allowing for user-specified output filenames for cases where a standard `.env` file is not desired.
+Implementing logging to provide feedback during execution would also enhance its usability.